Holodomor genocide question: Robert Conquest

 In 1986, British historian Robert Conquest published The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine, dealing with the collectivization of agriculture in Ukraine and elsewhere in the Soviet Union under Stalin's direction in 1929–1931 and the resulting famine, in which millions of peasants died due to starvation, deportation to labor camps, and execution.
 In this book, Conquest supported the view that the famine was a planned act of genocide.
 According to historians Stephen Wheatcroft and R. W. Davies, "Conquest holds that Stalin wanted the famine ... and that the Ukrainian famine was deliberately inflicted for its own sake."

-Conquest's scholarly rival Wheatcroft claimed that in unpublished 2003 correspondence Conquest recanted his view that "Stalin purposely inflicted the 1933 famine.
-No. What I argue is that with resulting famine imminent, he could have prevented it, but put 'Soviet interest' other than feeding the starving first thus consciously abetting it."
-Wheatcroft's assertion contradicts published statements Conquest made just four years prior directly disputing Wheatcroft's views, writing, "Wheatcroft takes it that Stalin did not 'consciously plan' the famine.
-'Plan' is a slippery word: what we are saying is that he consciously inflicted it."

-In an interview recorded in 2006 Conquest stated the Holodomor should be recognized as an attack on the Ukrainian people, and discussed some of the problems surrounding the label genocide.
-In 2007, Stanislav Kulchytsky opined that Conquest's position had softened under pressure from "revisionists", and weakened the argument for the Holodomor as genocide.
+In a 2006 interview with Radio Free Europe/Radio Liberty, Conquest stated the Holodomor should be recognized as an attack on the Ukrainian people, but it should not be entirely blamed on Russian people.
+He said: "I don't think the word genocide as such is a very useful one.
+When I say if you want to use it you can, but it was invented for rather different purposes.
+I can see that the trouble is it implies that somebody, some other nation, or a large part of it were doing it, that the Nazis are more or less implicated, they are Germans.
+But I don't think this is true – it wasn't a Russian exercise, the attack on the Ukrainian people.
+But it was a definite attack on them as they were discriminated against as far as death went."